 It is for this reason that many medical patients prefer edibles.
 Their ease of use, high THC content and tasty flavors makes consumption easier than ever before.
 However, the types of edibles you consume will also have an effect on your experience.

 These types of edibles are the quintessential cannabis consumable.
 They’ve been around for a long time, and for good reason.
 They’re tasty, incredibly easy to eat and just plain fun.

-These types of edibles are usually made with cannabis butter by substituting regular oils/fats with the psychoactive substance.
+These types of edibles are usually made with cannabis butter and/or distillate by substituting regular oils/fats with the psychoactive substance.
 While they are definitely tasty, there are a few pros and cons when it comes to these types of edibles.